Minot DUI Attorney

 - Taxi services: Traditional taxi services are also available in Minot and they remain a safe and cost effective mode of transportation.

-If you have been arrested on a DUI charge contact our Minot criminal defense lawyer immediately at (701) 203-9220 to discuss your rights.
+If you have been arrested on a DUI charge in North Dakota, contact our Minot criminal defense lawyer immediately at (701) 203-9220 to discuss your rights.
 At Rowenhorst Law, we provide you with the compassionate and dedicated legal services that you deserve.